Bots and Warbles

 Bot fly and warble fly maggots (larvae) parasitize mammalian hosts to complete their development into adult flies.
 There are many different species of bots and warbles that parasitize animals throughout the world.
 Nasal bots within the genus Cephenemyia are known commonly as deer nose bots and they parasitize the nasal passages of deer in North America.
 Bots from the Cuterebra genus also occur in North America, and mainly infect rodents and rabbits.

-Cuterebra and deer nose bots are of no public health significance, and the meat of infected animals is safe to eat as long as it is properly cooked.
+Cuterebra and deer nose bots are of no public health significance, and the meat of infected animals is safe to eat if it is properly cooked.

 Cuterebra primarily infect rodents and rabbits, but these larvae can parasitize many mammalian hosts.
 Cuterebra have been found in deer, foxes, mink, cattle, pigs, mules, cats, dogs, and humans.
 Nose bots are known to infect white-tailed deer, mule deer, elk, moose, and caribou.